Shepleer/MCI/static/content/news/2020-01-11-how-not-to-immigrate-to-canada.md

 ---
 templateKey: "news-item-content"
-title: How to immigrate to Canad
+title: How not to immigrate to Canada?
 detail: >-
   Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut...